TwiztedDesign/template-farm-documentation/ae.md

 You can also use the "nameFrom" tag to assign the name of another template to the current template.
 This command is useful when the template is hidden but you still want to control the name of the hidden template.

-For example, if you what the get the name from the template "#MySourceComp" the command should look like this:
+For example, if you want to get the name from the template "#MySourceComp" the command should look like this:
 `#MyTargetComp#nameFrom(MySourceComp)`

 > Note that the hashtag is omitted from the source template name.